liborty/rstats/README.md

 ## Introduction

 `Rstats` is primarily about characterising multidimensional sets of points, with applications to Machine Learning and Big Data Analysis.
-It uses non analytical statistics: the 'random variables' are vectors (samples) of concrete data.
-When probabilities densities are used, they are always computed from the data, not by assuming some distributions.
+It uses `non analytical statistics`, where the 'random variables' are replaced by vectors of real data.
+Probabilities densities and other parameters are always obtained from the data, not from some assumed distributions.

 This crate begins with basic statistical measures and vector algebra, which provide self-contained tools for the multidimensional algorithms but can also be used in their own right.